lemniscat-devops/doc/doc/docs/usage.md

 If you want to execute all the capabilities, you can define `all` as the capability to execute.
 For example :

-- to execute all the pre steps for all capability, you must define : `-s ['pre:all']`
+- to execute all the pre steps for all capabilities, you must define : `-s ['pre:all']`
-- to execute all the pre and run steps for all capability, you must define : `-s ['pre:all', 'run:all']`
+- to execute all the pre and run steps for all capabilities, you must define : `-s ['pre:all', 'run:all']`

-If you want to execute all the instanciation steps for a capability (`pre`, `run` and `post`), you can define `all` as the step to execute.
+If you want to execute all the instantiation steps for a capability (`pre`, `run` and `post`), you can define `all` as the step to execute.
 For example :

 - to execute all the steps for the code capability, you must define : `-s ['all:code']`